aeolus-wind/bayesian_stats_econometrics/README.md

 McElreath includes a simulation that illustrates this.
 It is reproduced below

-1. Each year, 20 peopel are born with uniformly distributed happiness values.
+1. Each year, 20 people are born with uniformly distributed happiness values.
 2. Each year, each person ages one year.
 Happiness does not change.
 3. At age 18, individuals can become married.
 The odds of marriage are proportional to their Happiness